mcmasty/mcmasty.github.io/_pages/about.md

 Well, `tlm13` is my very first email handle \ username, assigned to me by my college way back in the fall of 1992.
 Over the years, I have occasionally used `tlm13` as a placeholder, and this case, I decided to keep the monicker a bit longer.
 What can I say, I'm sentimental.

-And about the site; I've found myself in a bit of a transition, and I'm not exactly sure what's next, but I have been researching and studying things that interest me.
+And about the site; I've found myself in a bit of a transition, and I'm not exactly sure what's next.
 This site is part of a learning, exploration, and demonstration process for me; a place to share what I am working on and what I am interested in.

 ## About the Content

 ### Goals
 The are a number of goals for content on this site.
 The first is to convey information related to a topic.
 For example, If I am writing about a trend in the stock market, I hope to convey information, understanding, and possibly an argument or position about the stock market.
 The second, is a demonstration of relevant skills and abilities.
-Continuing with with the stock market example, what data is presented ?
-What visualizations and charts were used ?
-Were they built or copied?
-Thinking, learning, judgement, and decisions are often invisible, but critically important to success of projects.
-The third goal for content on this website is to expose as much of these invisible elements as I can, to attempt to make more of my thinking visible.
+Continuing with with the stock market example, what data is presented, what visualizations and charts were used, what was built and what was borrowed, and does the data support narrative.
+The third goal for content on this website is to expose as much of the invisible elements of projects as I can.
+Thinking, learning, judgement, and decisions are often invisible, but are a vital part project success.
+I hope to create content to make some of my thinking visible.

-No single piece of content can accomplish all of these goals.
 The aim is a well-rounded website.
-Individual pieces of content will aim at specific goals, and if well executed, the collection of pages will demonstrate all goals.
+No single piece of content can accomplish all of the above goals.
+Individual pieces of content will aim at specific goals, and if executed well, the collection of pages on this website will demonstrate all goals.

 ### Types